Bringing history to life

 From the initial flurry of sketches, McGaw chose the best ones to submit, offering the coin’s product manager plenty of choices.
 After one of her designs was chosen to move forward, she spent the next several months refining the art and working with Mint staff and historical vetters to make sure every last detail was authentic and accurate, from the number of buttons on every jacket to the type of cap worn by each figure.

-“For this coin, the Mint wanted to carry forward one of the figures from another coin, so my saluting wing commander had to be wearing the same cap as the one on the other coin,” she notes.
+“For this coin, the Mint wanted to carry forward one of the figures from another coin, so my saluting pilot had to be wearing the same cap as the one on the other coin,” she notes.

 RISING TO THE CHALLENGE